drwetter/testssl.sh/doc/testssl.1.md

 -t ftp 10.10.12.11:21
 10.10.12.11:8443
 ```
-Please note that `<fname>` has to be in Unix format.
+Please note that the content of `fname` has to be in Unix format.
 DOS carriage returns won't be accepted.
 Instead of the command line switch the environment variable FNAME will be honored too.

 `--mode <serial|parallel>`.
 Mass testing to be done serial (default) or parallel (`--parallel` is shortcut for the latter, `--serial` is the opposite option).
 Per default mass testing is being run in serial mode, i.e. one line after the other is processed and invoked.
 The variable `MASS_TESTING_MODE` can be defined to be either equal `serial` or `parallel`.